Skip to content ↓

 Lesson Structure

 The structure of a lesson will vary based on the topic covered and the needs of the pupils.
 Steps throughout a lesson are small to ensure that all pupils understand the key concepts before they are exposed to new ones.
 It is important that nothing is assumed and that all key prior knowledge is revisited as appropriate.
 It is expected that all pupils have the opportunity to apply their understanding of a topic as a result of their exposure to rich and deep mathematical problems.
-During a lesson or a series of lessons children will be given the opportunity to practise new skills, apply these skills in different ways as a result of variation or within a different concept and reason and explain about the concept.

 Adaptation